algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 **GNSS position acquisition**

-Test ID 28:
+Test ID 28: (integration test)

 Move the device and the position is sent to the application by the device.

 - take the device
-- move to different place
+- move to a different place
 - compare position data with GPS localization of the place

 **Activate/deactivate in remote**

-Test ID 29:
+Test ID 29: (functional test)

 We can activiate light alarm thanks the application

 - open the application
 - press the "light" button

-Test ID 30:
+Test ID 30: (functional test)

 we can deactivate light alarm thanks the application

 - open the application
 - press the "light" button

-test ID 31:
+test ID 31: (functional test)

 We can activiate high alarm thanks the application

 - open the application
 - press the "hight" button

-Test ID 32:
+Test ID 32: (functional test)

 we can deactivate high alarm thanks the application